vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

    > **Note**: You may need to use the **Refresh** button in the toolbar at the top of the pane to see the new rules appear.

-1. With these three ports open on the Network Security Group (NSG), the downstream devices will be able to connect to the IoT Edge Gateway using either MQTT, AMQP, or HTTPS protocols.
+1. With these three ports open on the Network Security Group (NSG), the downstream devices will be able to connect to the IoT Edge Gateway using the MQTT, AMQP, or HTTPS protocols.

 ### Exercise 3: Download Device CA Certificate